Numerical simulations of jet launching and breakout from collapsars: Results

-Regarding jet efficiency $\eta$, models with successful jets exhibit $\eta > 1$, indicating that magnetic energy is extracted via the Blandford–Znajek process, i.e., the extracted luminosity exceeds the energy rate of the infalling material.
-The failed jets never exceed an efficiency of one.
+In the top panel of Figure~\ref{fig:lum_effi}, we show the time evolution of $L_j$ integrated at $r_{50}$.
+The profile reveals central engine variability and follows a temporal decay of one order of magnitude in a temporal window of $t\sim 7$~s.

-In Fig~\ref{fig:fraction_and_radial_energy}, the upper panel shows the jet luminosity $L_j$ at the stellar surface $r=R_\star$ for successful jets.
-Models m16TI and m12TH exhibit pronounced peaks at the breakout, then it decrease one order of magnitude.
-Although, the energy dissipation modify the variability pattern with respect to the luminosity extracted at $r=50r_g$.
-The middle panel presents the time evolution of the energy components (magnetic, thermal, and kinetic) at $r=R_\star$, here we observe that kinetic energy dominates.
+Models m1-B0 and m16TI exhibit recurrent peaks, although the intervals are not strictly periodic.
+They occur more frequently during the first two seconds of evolution and become less regular at later times.
+These peaks arise when fluid parcels fall back and re-energize the central engine, and are further enhanced by magnetorotational (MRI) instabilities \citep[e.g.,][]{janiuk_variability2021}.
+Such peaks correspond to the moments of the magnetic saturation (e.g., magnetic flux in Figure~\ref{fig:ceAct}).
+We also analyse the jet efficiency

-Finally, the lower panel of Fig~\ref{fig:fraction_and_radial_energy} shows the luminosity components as a function of radius from the last simulation snapshot, after the jet has crossed the entire computational domain.
-The magnetic component dominates in the inner regions, while the kinetic component dominates in the outer regions, especially at larger distances $r>R_\star$.
+This is shown in the bottom panel of Figure~\ref{fig:lum_effi}.
+The saturated models m1-B0 and m16TI reach efficiencies of $\eta > 10^{0}$, indicating that magnetic energy is extracted via the Blandford–Znajek process, i.e., the jet luminosity exceeds the energy rate of the infalling material.
+The other successful jets achieve efficiencies of $\eta \gtrsim 10^{-1}$ according with \citet{McKinney2005,Salafia2021AGiacomazzo2021}, while the failed cases remain in the regime $\eta < 10^{-1}$.
+Such low efficiencies are consistent with jets that do not reach the MAD state, due to weaker magnetization, which limits the ability to extract enough rotational energy from the central object.